Albertine Prize

 The Albertine Prize is a French literary award granted to French writing in translation that has been publicly recognised in the United States of America.
 It is awarded by the Cultural Services of the French Embassy in the United States of America, with financial support from Van Cleef & Arpels.

 History

 The Albertine Prize was constituted as a readers' choice award, to recognize popular works written in French and translated to English, with an American audience.
 The purpose of the prize was to establish recognition for contemporary French literature, in translation in the United States.
 The Prize is awarded from the Albertine Bookstore, which was established by Antonin Baudry, then Cultural Counselor for the French Embassy, in New York.

 A selection committee nominates a shortlist of novels each year, and readers vote for the winner on the website of the Albertine Bookstore.
 The winner is awarded a prize of $10,000 prize, which is divided 80-20 between the author and translator.

-In addition to the Albertine Prize, the Albertine Prize Jeunesse is awarded to books for young readers, and the winner is chosen by children between the ages of 3 to 14, grouped into four categories by age.
+In addition to the Albertine Prize, the Albertine Prize Jeunesse is awarded to books for young readers, and the winner is chosen by children between the ages of 3 and 14, grouped into four categories by age.